After successful completion of the ‘Psychopathology & Psychodiagnostics’ study unit, the student is able to: |

 - Describe different psychodiagnostic methods and weigh the pros and cons of the different methods;

 - Describe various pathological and positive psychological tests and their intent, and make argued choices in the selection of tests.

 In this study unit you will increase your knowledge about: (1) the pathological approach to mental health, and (2) methods to identify disorders and symptoms, just as well-being and strengths.

 You will study the causes, symptoms and treatment of common mental disorders.
 Special attention will be given to the biological causes of mental disorders.
 You will learn to recognize mental disorders based on the main symptoms and diagnostic criteria of the DSM.
-Affective disorders such as anxiety and depression, and personality disorders are among the disorders that will be discussed.
+Affective disorders such as anxiety and depression, and personality disorders are examples of the many mental disorders that you will study.

 You will learn about different diagnostics methods such as observations, interviews and tests.
 Psychodiagnostic instruments that measure pathological or positive psychological constructs will be discussed.
 For example, you will learn how to assess mental disorders and well-being, as well as factors that influences mental health such as personality, strengths, intelligence, and coping skills.

 This study unit is part of the module Mental Health (202000351).
 A module is offered as one educational unity and students take it as such.